GoodStuff11/Cura-Tools/README.md

 5. Select which materials you would like to export (if you did not click on the "materials" option in window 4, you will not see this window)

-	* The same instructions apply as above, in window 4
+	* The same instructions apply as above, in step 4

 6. Please input the directory where you want to export